 Try a mocktail!
 They look alcoholic to a stranger and are delicious.
 They’re also a bit more adventurous than just having Coke or lemonade.
 Things like lime and soda also do look like they could be an alcoholic drink so people won't ask questions.

 I always used to feel awkward about dancing in a club sober and it’s understandable – alcohol lowers your inhibitions and you don’t care what’s going on around you.
 But the best thing about dancing sober is that actually - when you think about it - nobody knows you’re not drunk so just let go and dance like you are!
 Sober dancing is surprisingly liberating.

 The next day.

 The best thing about a sober night out however is…no hangover!
 Waking up smug the next day as your friends complain that they can’t get out of bed and you recalling the silly things they did last night is always fun.
 Instead of wasting a day hungover, you can go out and do things – it’s almost like gaining an extra day to your week!

 Give a sober night out a try and see how you find it.
 I've been sober nearly 10 months now and haven't looked back.

 - Read Next

 - Alcohol: Myths v Truths Exploring Outside of Manchester: Blackpool Can't doze off?
 Got a job interview?
 How Britney Spears affected my mental health.
 Bike Safety - How To Not Get Hit...
-5 things to do when you have settled in 10 fun things to do in Manchester What's around Birley?
+5 things to do when you have settled in How to be organised: Tips from a final year student Preparing for exams: Tips from a final year student 10 fun things to do in Manchester What's around Birley?
 We've got you covered!!
-3 Manchester museums you NEED to visit The RA Life!
-Daisy Bank Halls: From a Daisy Bank Veteran
+What it's like being a student from outside the UK